-The Museum looks forward to resuming in-person public programs when we are able to.
-Until then, we are producing smart, timely, and thought-provoking presentations and panel discussions that can be enjoyed online: first live, via webinar, and then after, as recorded videos.
+The Museum is resuming selected in-person public programs when we are able.
+We continue to produce smart, timely, and thought-provoking presentations and panel discussions that can be enjoyed online: first live, via webinar, and then after, as recorded videos.
 Select live programs will offer the opportunity to earn continuing education credits; at this time, recorded programs are not eligible for such credits.
-Use the tabs below to find out what we’re planning and what is available for viewing.
+Use the tabs below to find out what we’re planning — on-site and online — and what is available for viewing.